helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 - 8 within EXTENDED_WITNESS_WAIT_WINDOWS_MS
 - 7 out of WINDOWS

-The 10 first are marked as SELECTED, the next 8 are marked as VALID, the 7 other are market as INVALID.
-Oracle will reward all the SELECTED, then is will randomly chose 6 (14-8) of the 8 witnesses marked as VALID and reward them.
+The 10 firsts are marked as SELECTED, the next 8 are marked as VALID, the 7 others are marked as INVALID.
+Oracle will reward all the SELECTED, then is will randomly choose 6 (14-8) of the 8 witnesses marked as VALID and reward them.

 # Unresolved Questions